virchau13/pcse/README.md

 After the commands have finished, `pcse` will be built.
 In order to use it, you can write your code in a file in that directory, and then run `./pcse <filename>` in a terminal.

+### Documentation and Examples

+Documentation can be found in `docs/`, and examples can be found in `examples`.
+You can run a specific example by doing `./pcse examples/filename.pcse`.

 ## What is there left to do?
 - [x] lexer